mghwajin/mywiki/README.md

 Through terminal commands, users can upgrade essential packages, obtain new program features, and ensure system stability and security.

 > [!NOTE]\
-> This repository is a personal reference for my setup and experience with Endeavour OS.
-In addition to basic wiki guides and a maintenance cheatsheet, this repo contains custom scripts that can be used as general tools and program shortcuts.
+> This repository is a reference for my personal setup and experience with Endeavour OS.
+In addition to basic wiki guides and a maintenance cheatsheet, this repo includes custom scripts that can be used as general tools and program shortcuts.

 <!-- links -->
 [arch]: https://archlinux.org/